david-sauvage/effective-java-summary/README.md

 __Item 82 : Document thread safety__

 Every class should document its thread safety.
-When writing and unconditionnally thread safe class, consider using a private lock object instead of synchronized methods.
+When writing and unconditionally thread safe class, consider using a private lock object instead of synchronized methods.
 This will give you more flexibility.

 Example :